nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/first-steps-with-studio-technical-documentation-tutorial.md

 *   The document listing should display the useful metadata immediately.
 *   A workflow should be available to validate a document easily.
 *   A newly created documentation item should be editable only by its creator until the validation workflow is started.
-*   Publishing should automatic at the end of the validation workflow.
+*   Publishing should be automatic at the end of the validation workflow.

 This how-to is divided in the following main steps: